RY997/Thesis/thesis.typ

 - FR9 Clear chat history: The chat window will have a button that allows the user to clear the chat history.
 - FR10 Undo changes: The user will be able to undo Iris' changes to the exercise.

-=== Nonfunctional Requirements
+=== Nonfunctional Requirements <nfr>
-Nonfunctional requirements shed light on the aspects of a system that are not directly related to its functionality [BD09].
+Nonfunctional requirements shed light on the aspects of a system that are not directly related to its functionality @bruegge2009object.

-- NFR1 Functionality: The changes made by the LLM to the exercise will be accurate and relevant to the user’s input and the context of the exercise.
+*Usability*
-- NFR2 Usability: The chat window will be minimizable and resizeable with a single click or drag respectively.
+- NFR1 Minimizable and Resizeable: The chat window will be minimizable and resizeable with a single click or drag respectively.
+- NFR2 Transparent Process: The system will display accurate error messages to the user in the case of exceptional behavior, such as invalid input or invalid responses from the LLM.
-- NFR3 Usability: The chat window will be clearly labeled and identifiable as a chat window.
+- NFR3 Identifiable: The chat window will be clearly labeled and identifiable as a chat window.
+- NFR4 Model Configurable: The system will be configurable, allowing the user to specify the LLM that the system will communicate with.

+*Supportability*
-- NFR4 Supportability: The system will be LLM-agnostic, supporting any LLM that is capable of communicating with the system via the chat window.
+- NFR5 LLM-agnostic: The system will be LLM-agnostic, supporting any LLM that is capable of communicating with the system via the chat window.

-- NFR5 Supportability: The system will be configurable, allowing the user to specify the LLM that the system will communicate with.
+*Reliability*
-- NFR6 Reliability: The system will be able to handle any input from the user, including invalid input, without crashing.
+- NFR6 Input Processing: The system will be able to handle any input from the user, including invalid input, without crashing.
-- NFR7 Reliability: The system will be able to handle any response from the LLM, including invalid responses, without crashing.
+- NFR7 Response Processing: The system will be able to handle any response from the LLM, including invalid responses, without crashing.
-- NFR8 Usability: The system will display accurate error messages to the user in the case of exceptional behavior, such as invalid input or invalid responses from the LLM.
+*Performance*
+- NFR8 Reaction Time: The response of Iris should be displayed to users within 30 seconds for 95% of requests.

 == System Models

 In this section of the requirements analysis, we delineate the system models for the project.
 We commence by elucidating the envisioned scenarios for the system.
 Subsequently, we present the use case model, analysis object model, dynamic model, and user interface of the system, accompanied by comprehensive diagrams and detailed descriptions.
 === Scenarios

-As defined by [BD09], a scenario is described as 'a concrete, focused, informal description of a single feature of the system from the viewpoint of a single actor.'
+As defined by @bruegge2009object, a scenario is described as 'a concrete, focused, informal description of a single feature of the system from the viewpoint of a single actor.'
 A visionary scenario represents an idealized solution to a problem, even if it may not be entirely achievable.
 In contrast, a demo scenario is one that is feasible, implementable, and can be demonstrated by the conclusion of this thesis.
 In this section, we will present both a visionary scenario and a demo scenario for our project.

 We introduce the scenarios featuring Jane, an editor of a course in Artemis.
 Jane's objective is to adapt a sorting strategy programming exercise tailored to meet the diverse needs of students with varying levels of experience.
 #rect(